theflorianmaas/Udoo-Quad/README.md

 UDOObuntu 3.0 (beta)

-Flash the boot SD card
+1. Flash the boot SD card

 You need an SD card with the bootloader in order to boot from SATA.
-Download the file Udoo_qdl-sata-3.zip it is the boot image and, after unzipping it, flash it to the SD:
+Download the file Udoo_qdl-sata-3.zip that contains the boot image and, after unzipping it, flash it to the SD:

 dd if=udoo_qdl-sata-3.img of=/dev/mmcblk0 bs=1M

-Flash the SATA drive
+2. Flash the SATA drive

 Download the latest UDOObuntu from the official site. https://drive.google.com/file/d/1jmVr4k3DuE1jLi9FneefZ1Y0tJlcYw76/view Decompress the image and flash it to the SATA drive: